WorldHealthOrganization/smart-trust/input/pagecontent/trust_network_gateway_architecture.md

 #### Trust Model

 ##### Overview
 The trust model of the gateway is based on the [PKI certificate governance of the DCC Gateway](https://github.com/eu-digital-green-certificates/dgc-overview/blob/main/guides/certificate-governance.md).
 All security relevant items are uploaded in signed CMS format and secured by different kinds of PKI certificates as defined by the PKI certificate governance.
-The central items of the trust model are the CSCA to protect the Document Signer Certificates and the CMS messages to protect the uploaded content.
+The central items of the trust model are the SCA to protect the Document Signer Certificates and the CMS messages to protect the uploaded content.

-##### CSCA & DSC
+##### SCA & DSC
 To sign digital COVID-19 certificates, a Document Signer Certificate (“DSC”) is created by an issuing authority.
 Each authority distributes their DSCs to verifiers, so that DSC can be used to prove the validity of an issued certificate.
-To establish a trust chain between used DSCs and the distributors of the national trust lists, each of the DSC is signed by a root authority (“CSCA”) to verify the authenticity of the DSC itself.
-For security reasons, the CSCA is declared as air gapped, and the public part is later on-boarded into the gateway.
-During the onboarding, the CSCA is signed by the operator of the gateway to give the trust in the initial check.
-After onboarding, each incoming DSC can be checked against the trusted CSCA.
+To establish a trust chain between used DSCs and the distributors of the national trust lists, each of the DSC is signed by a root authority (“SCA”) to verify the authenticity of the DSC itself.
+For security reasons, the SCA is declared as air gapped, and the public part is later on-boarded into the gateway.
+During the onboarding, the SCA is signed by the operator of the gateway to give the trust in the initial check.
+After onboarding, each incoming DSC can be checked against the trusted SCA.
 The operator signature (signed by DCCG<sub>TA</sub>) establishes the trust with different certificates such as the uploader certificate and the TLS authentication certificate as defined by the certificate governance.

 <img src="PKITrustModel.PNG" alt="DDCC PKI Trust Model" style="width:400px; float:none; margin: 0px 0px 0px 0px;"/>